 Give A Duck kindly provide chemo ducks for all children undergoing treatment.
 To make visits to the hospital more bearable for children, Candlelighters helps to run an incentive scheme so that children will receive stamps every time they visit which they can exchange for new outfits for their duck.

 In 2013, we opened the Candlelighters Pavilion, which is located in the outside space on Ward 31.
 This is a space for children and families to use to get away from the clinical setting of the hospital yet still be within reach of expert medical care.
 The Pavilion was a landmark investment for the charity and offers a sanctuary for families to relax, watch a movie and play games.
-Our coffee afternoons and other themed events organised by our Family Engagement Workers and funded by Candlelighters take place in here.
+Our coffee afternoons and other themed events organised by our Family Support Workers and funded by Candlelighters take place here.